 In most cases, the library is able to purchase materials that you will need ongoing access to for your research (in fact, the library often prefers purchasing a book than filling multiple Interlibrary Loan requests for the same book).
 You can suggest books for purchase by filling out our online form.
-If you need ongoing access to expensive or rare materials, please consult a reference librarian.
+If you need ongoing access to expensive or rare materials, please consult a reference librarian by sending email to firstname.lastname@example.org.

 Lafayette students registered for honors can use this research assistance form to request a consultation session with a librarian.
 The more information you provide, the better we can prepare for our meeting with you.
 You can expect us to contact you within a few days of submitting the form.
 Librarians are happy to meet with you the semester before your thesis year and multiple times throughout the year.

 Zotero is a free, open-source tool that helps you create a personalized database of bibliographic references and automatically format those references into a bibliography in your preferred citation style.
 References can be imported from many online databases.
 Many honors students have found Zotero (or tools like it) invaluable for keeping track of and managing their citations throughout the year.
 Watch out for postings of occasional Zotero workshops or contact a reference librarian at email@example.com for an individual tutorial.

-Theses written by Lafayette students in years past are kept in Special Collections and College Archives on the second floor of Skillman Library and are available for use whenever Special Collections is open.
-(During the academic year, hours are 1:00 to 4:30, Monday through Friday, or by appointment.)
+Past theses written by Lafayette students through academic year 2020-2021 are kept in Special Collections and College Archives on the second floor of Skillman Library, and are available for use whenever Special Collections is open.
+During the academic year, hours are 1:00 to 4:30, Monday through Friday, or by appointment.
 Information about the honors theses in Special Collections is available in the Library Catalog.
 Search by author, title, or, for a list of theses written in a certain department, perform a keyword search for Lafayette and thesis and [department name], e.g. Lafayette and thesis and chemistry.

 Read tips from previous honors students about managing a yearlong research project: